richardfuca/react-native-decompiler/README.md

 - A single `index.android.bundle` file that contains all modules (most cases)
 - A folder containing React Native modules (usually called `js-modules`) in "unbundled" apps
 - Certain Webpack files (in either single file format or folder for chunked apps)
+  - Decompilation support is very limited, `--unpackOnly` flag is recommended!

 # Extending